-- a.
-Conserve and protect the natural hydrologic assets and functions of a site.
-Direct development away from sensitive environmental areas, and preserve native vegetation, soils, and existing drainage courses. - b.
-Create opportunities to retain all runoff on site.
-Storm water shall be filtered and infiltrated into the ground by directing runoff away from impervious areas and engineered drainage systems and into areas of natural vegetation.
-All storms up to 1-inch must be captured and infiltrated on-site.
+(a) Conserve and protect the natural hydrologic assets and functions of a site.
+Direct development away from sensitive environmental areas, and preserve native vegetation, soils, and existing drainage courses.

+(b) Create opportunities to retain all runoff on site.
+Stormwater shall be filtered and infiltrated into the ground by directing runoff away from impervious areas and engineered drainage systems and into areas of natural vegetation.
+All storms up to one-inch must be captured and infiltrated on-site.
 The infiltration rate calculations of the system must be based on data collected in the field.
-Use green space, flatten slopes, disperse drainage, increase distance from streams, maximize sheet flow and incorporate other Integrated Management Practices (IMPs). - c.
-Minimize impacts of development at all stages.
+Use green space, flatten slopes, disperse drainage, increase distance from streams, maximize sheet flow and incorporate other Integrated Management Practices (IMPs).

+(c) Minimize impacts of development at all stages.
 Minimize clearing, grading and limit lot disturbance.
 Save A and B (top) soils.
 Reduce impervious surfaces, pipes, curb and gutters.
-Discontinue engineered drainage systems where feasible. - d.
-Use a decentralized stormwater management system of small-scale controls that are located near the sources of runoff generation.
-These controls shall be designed to store, infiltrate, filter and release runoff the way natural areas do and shall limit the post-development peak discharge rate to less than or equal to the pre-development peak discharge rate based on a 2-year and 10-year, 24-hour storm event.
-IMPs provide a variety of on-site opportunities to control the volume and peak runoff rates of storm water and to filter pollutants.
+Discontinue engineered drainage systems where feasible.

+(d) Use a decentralized stormwater management system of small-scale controls that are located near the sources of runoff generation.
+These controls shall be designed to store, infiltrate, filter and release runoff the way natural areas do and shall limit the post-development peak discharge rate to less than or equal to the pre-development peak discharge rate based on a two- and ten-year, twenty-four-hour storm event.
+IMPs provide a variety of on-site opportunities to control the volume and peak runoff rates of stormwater and to filter pollutants.

-Compliance with the Vermont Stormwater Regulations as evidenced by an approved State Permit will indicate compliance with this Section.
+Compliance with the Vermont Stormwater Regulations as evidenced by an approved State Permit will indicate compliance with this section.

-- (10) Protection of Natural Resources.
-Proposed development shall not have an adverse impact on important natural resources or features located on the parcel, including wetlands, steep slopes, rivers and streams, critical wildlife habitat and habitat diversity, groundwater source protection areas, floodplains and/or the other features in Section 3.13, identified in the town plan, zoning overlay maps, or through field investigation.
-The Board may require the following protection measures to ensure the protection of natural resources and features: - a. establishment of buffer areas; - b. permanent protection as designated open space; - c. designation of development envelopes to ensure that activities incidental to the operation of the development use, including clearing and yard area, do not adversely impact identified resources; - d. preparation and implementation of management plans for protected resources and associated buffer areas; and/or - e. such other measures as noted in Section 3.3 of the Norwich Subdivision Regulations.
+(10) Protection of natural resources.
+Proposed development shall not have an adverse impact on important natural resources or features located on the parcel, including wetlands, steep slopes, rivers and streams, critical wildlife habitat and habitat diversity, groundwater source protection areas, floodplains and/or the other features in Section 3.13, identified in the Town plan, zoning overlay maps, or through field investigation.
+The Board may require the following protection measures to ensure the protection of natural resources and features:

+(a) Establishment of buffer areas;

+(b) Permanent protection as designated open space;

+(c) Designation of development envelopes to ensure that activities incidental to the operation of the development use, including clearing and yard area, do not adversely impact identified resources;

+(d) Preparation and implementation of management plans for protected resources and associated buffer areas; and/or

+(e) Such other measures as noted in § 215-3.3 of the Norwich Subdivision Regulations.